 World War II in Colour consists of 13 episodes.
 They cover the action on the Western Front and Eastern Front, as well as in North Africa and the Pacific.

-The Vietnam War is a 10-part TV series directed by famed documentary maker, Ken Burns.
-It’s the first of two Burns productions on our list.
+The Vietnam War is a 10-part TV series directed by the famed documentary maker, Ken Burns.
 First broadcast on PBS in 2017, it is an epic series and is unquestionably one of the greatest war documentaries ever made; the entire series took more than 10 years to put together.

 It contains original first-hand interviews with 79 witnesses (including those who fought in the war and those who protested against it).
 Burns also worked through 24,000 photos and 1,500 hours of video in a bid to leave no stone unturned.